 - Jimmy Fallon is one talented dude and The Roots are awesome.
 I've been going to bed earlier lately but luckily I can watch clips from all my favorite late night shows.
 Here's one when Jimmy Fallon filled in for YouTube and sang Desire.
 So good.

 - I love connecting and hanging out on Twitter and Instagram.
 Come on over and follow me on Twitter (@AngelaYBlood) and Instagram (@JumpingWithMyFingersCrossed) and let's hang out!

-What do YOU know for sure this week, right now?
-Share what you know here or over on my Facebook page.
+What do YOU know for sure this week?
+Let me know here or over on my Facebook page.